-Oklahoma middle school students surprise classmate fighting terminal disease
+Oklahoma middle school students surprise classmate fighting rare disease

-EDMOND, Okla. - Oklahoma middle school students transformed their school into Hogwarts Castle to help a classmate fighting a terminal illness.
+EDMOND, Okla. - Oklahoma middle school students transformed their school into Hogwarts Castle to help a classmate fighting a rare illness.

 Seventh-grader Teague Niebrugge had a dream to go to Harry Potter World in Orlando, Florida.
 For Halloween, he dressed up as his favorite character, Harry Potter.